whitneyburton/portfolios/students/1608-back/brad-green/mod_4_portfolio.md

 I co-led a spike on Github workflow.
 Most of the participants were mod 1 and mod 2 students.
 I recall how confusing Github was to me not that long ago, so it was cool to be able to help others with something that used to be so intimidating to me.

 I paired with my prework guidee several times.
-I also paired with Eric on APICurious for an hour.
+I also paired with Eric on APICurious for over hour.
 Additionally, I've informally helped numerous people by making myself available in the basement.
 Hanging out in the pairing room is a good place to help others.
 My favorite was helping a mod 1 front end student on a JavaScript project earlier in the module.

 ### Feedback to Others